marccanby/linguiphyr/README.md

 ## Getting Started

-If you have not installed R and R Studio, please follow the instructions at https://posit.co/download/rstudio-desktop/.
+If you have not installed R and RStudio, please follow the instructions at https://posit.co/download/rstudio-desktop/.

 **Step 1: Install LinguiphyR**